KsanStone/LineNav/README.md

 lnav [options] [path1] [path2]...
 ```

-If no paths are provided to the command counts lines in the current directory.
+If no paths are provided to the command, it counts lines in the current directory.

 ## Available options